pagkly/Zed/Investopedia3/Money in Offshore Accounts How the Master-Feeder Structure Works.md

 In 2014, one of the feeder fund's investors submitted a redemption notice.
 The feeder fund, which held no assets of its own, assumed the master fund would automatically satisfy the redemption request—something called a "back-to-back redemption."
 However, both funds went into liquidation a few months later.
 When the original investor submitted a proof of debt, seeking to collect their money, it was rejected by the liquidators of the Ardon Maroon Asia master fund, on the basis that Asia Dragon had never officially submitted a separate redemption request notice to it.

 A lawsuit ensued, filed in the Cayman Islands, where the funds were based.
-In mid-2018, the Grand Court of the Cayman Islands [decided in favor of the master fund](https://www.applebyglobal.com/publications/back-to-back-redemptions-in-cayman-master-feeder-fund-structures/).
+In mid-2018, the Grand Court of the Cayman Islands [[decided in favor of the master fund]](https://www.applebyglobal.com/publications/back-to-back-redemptions-in-cayman-master-feeder-fund-structures/).
 Although back-to-back redemptions are common industry practices, the court noted that the constitutional documents of Ardon Maroon Asia did require a written notice of redemption from its feeder funds.

 So, Asia Dragon had been remiss in not separately notifying its master fund even though the same people served as directors of two funds, and both appointed the same investment manager, administrator, and transfer agent.